-----

 2005

-Firstly, and this one may apply less strongly to nickel electroforming than other plating, a Hull Cell lets you see what will happen at very high and very low current density in case a part you are making will require plating in that range.
+Firstly, although this one may apply less strongly to nickel electroforming than other plating, a Hull Cell lets you see what will happen at very high and very low current density in case a part you are making will require plating in that range.

 Secondly, it helps you spot trends before you make defects -- if the good plating range is declining from one Hull Cell test to the next, you have advance notice that the problem may soon extend into the current density range you are using.

-Thirdly, and this applies to everyone doing any kind of plating, you should never make additions to your tanks based on theoretical calculations.
+Fourthly, and this applies to everyone doing any kind of plating, you should never make additions to your tanks based on theoretical calculations.
 Rather, you should do the theoretical calculation, make adds to the Hull Cell ... and only after you have verified the results of the add do you go on to scale it up to bath size.

 Regards,